love vs infatuation

 Before making any drastic life decisions in an effort to get closer to your crush, take time to evaluate whether you’re experiencing love or infatuation.

-Love develops gradually over time, is more than just physical attraction, and involves accepting the whole person just as they are, flaws and all.
-Love is selfless, unconditional, and allows you to be your true self in your relationship.
-Unconditional love means you love the person no matter what; there’s no such thing as “falling out of love” when you love someone unconditionally.
+Love is selfless and unconditional.
+It allows you to be your true self in your relationship.
+Unconditional love means you love the person no matter what.
+There’s no such thing as “falling out of love” when you love someone unconditionally.

-Infatuation, on the other hand, is selfish, short-lived, emotionally draining, and more about being in love with the idea of being in love with this person.
 Infatuation is when you only see perfection, and are blind to a person’s weaknesses and negative attributes.
 You cannot be in love with someone without fully acknowledging and understanding their faults, and without accepting them for who they are despite those faults.

 Healthy Ways To Manage Infatuation